ejl2/ejl2.github.io/_posts/2019-10-09-Design-Check-In.md

 ### Design 3

 This design makes use of a personal assistant that collects data on the group during rehearsals (and potentially during performances).
 The Harmonee personal assistant uses this data to provide helpful suggestions for the group to consider.
 For example, it could bring attention to certain aspects of their sound that they may not have considered (tempo changes, unusual chord choices, etc).
 It may also take note of members that are not as committed, potential opportunities at their next performances, and relevant details before they head out (time, location, extra considerations).

+### Task: Creative Guidance
+This design accomplishes this task by listening in on band practice sessions and using its algorithm to come up with constructive criticism based on the performance of the band.
+At the end of each song, the assistant will talk to the band and communicate their weak points and provide a way to improve.

+### Task: Delegation of Logistics
+One way that this design accomplishes this task is by using its sensors to detect who is present and (not present) within practice sessions.
+It uses this information to inform the band members of such deficiencies and recommend actions intended to mend the situation.
+Effectively, it delegates most, if not all relevant logistical responsibilities to itself, a virtual member of the band.

+### Task: Band Trajectory
+This design accomplishes this task by having the assistant always look for opportunities to heighten the status of the band during while it is on.
+It will verbally communicate these opportunities to the band  and suggest a course of action that allow the band to make decisions to make the most out of the opportunities.

+### Task: Thoughtful Preparation for Events
+This design accomplishes this task by giving members of the band “friendly-reminders” about things they should especially remember prior to the event.